markyoder/wasp_clone/wasphive/README.md

 if they actually exist.
 If this is _EvenNone_, then this is a stricter restriction that denotes that the relative lookup path nodes in the input must be equal regardless if they exist or not.

+### Child Uniqueness
+__ChildUniqueness__ In other words, every value in this set has to occur once and only once among all other values, at all other paths.
+This restriction is used quite often.
+There may be multiple of these restrictions on any given element.
+Each of these lookup paths has an optional modifier flag.
+This may be either _Abs_ or _Zero_.  _Abs_ indicates that the absolute value of all values added to the set checked for uniqueness are used.
+Then, even if one value is negative and the other is positive, but they have the same absolute value, it will fail this validation check.  _Zero_ indicates that the value must be unique unless it is a zero.
+If the value being checked is an integer, then leading zeros are ignored.

+## Use Scenarios
+TODO - this section is intended to provide combinatorial examples of using multiple rules to achieve the desired validation.
+Additionally, while the forward approach may not be feasible, a converse approach may, and this section should attempt to provide the user some perspective as to how to approach using their 'validation hat.'